Configure anomaly detection

 Select a target alert monitoring rule.

-CloudLens for OSS provides built-in alert monitoring rules.
+CloudLens for OSS includes built-in alert monitoring rules.
 For more information, see Alert monitoring rules.

 -